Bell test: Experimental assumptions

-In addition to the theoretical assumptions made, there are practical ones.
+In addition to the theoretical assumptions, there are practical ones.
 There may, for example, be a number of "accidental coincidences" in addition to those of interest.
 It is assumed that no bias is introduced by subtracting their estimated number before calculating S, but that this is true is not considered by some to be obvious.
 There may be synchronisation problems — ambiguity in recognising pairs because in practice they will not be detected at exactly the same time.

-Nevertheless, despite all these deficiencies of the actual experiments, one striking fact emerges: the results are, to a very good approximation, what quantum mechanics predicts.
+Nevertheless, despite all the deficiencies of the actual experiments, one striking fact emerges: the results are, to a very good approximation, what quantum mechanics predicts.
 If imperfect experiments give us such excellent overlap with quantum predictions, most working quantum physicists would agree with John Bell in expecting that, when a perfect Bell test is done, the Bell inequalities will still be violated.
-This attitude has led to the emergence of a new sub-field of physics which is now known as quantum information theory.
+This attitude has led to the emergence of a new sub-field of physics known as quantum information theory.
 One of the main achievements of this new branch of physics is showing that violation of Bell's inequalities leads to the possibility of a secure information transfer, which utilizes the so-called quantum cryptography (involving entangled states of pairs of particles).

 Notable experiments

-Over the past thirty or so years, a great number of Bell test experiments have been conducted.
-The experiments are commonly interpreted to rule out local hidden-variable theories, and recently an experiment has been performed that is not subject to either the locality loophole or the detection loophole (Hensen et al.).
+Over the past half century, a great number of Bell test experiments have been conducted.
+The experiments are commonly interpreted to rule out local hidden-variable theories, and in 2015 an experiment was performed that is not subject to either the locality loophole or the detection loophole (Hensen et al.).
 An experiment free of the locality loophole is one where for each separate measurement and in each wing of the experiment, a new setting is chosen and the measurement completed before signals could communicate the settings from one wing of the experiment to the other.
 An experiment free of the detection loophole is one where close to 100% of the successful measurement outcomes in one wing of the experiment are paired with a successful measurement in the other wing.
 This percentage is called the efficiency of the experiment.
 Advancements in technology have led to a great variety of methods to test Bell-type inequalities.

 Some of the best known and recent experiments include:

+Kasday, Ullman and Wu (1970)

+Leonard Ralph Kasday, Jack R. Ullman and Chien-Shiung Wu carried out the first experimental Bell test, using photon pairs produced by positronium decay and analyzed by Compton scattering.
+The experiment observed photon polarization correlations consistent with quantum predictions and inconsistent with local realistic models that obey the known polarization dependence of Compton scattering.
+Due to the low polarization selectivity of Compton scattering, the results did not violate a Bell inequality.

 Freedman and Clauser (1972)

-Stuart J. Freedman and John Clauser carried out the first actual Bell test, using Freedman's inequality, a variant on the CH74 inequality.
+Stuart J. Freedman and John Clauser carried out the first Bell test that observed a Bell inequality violation, using Freedman's inequality, a variant on the CH74 inequality.